gaogaotiantian/ColorFightAI/README.md

 * `BuildBase(x,y)` is the action to build a new base. ex. `g.BuildBase(3,3)`.
 It will try to build a base on the cell you specified.
 The return value is similar to `AttackCell()`.

-* `Blast(x,y,direction,blastType)` is a multi attack/defense skill you can use if you have enough energy. `direction` should be either `"square"` or `"vertical"` or `"horizontal"`. `direction` defines how the multi operation will be take effect. `"square"` means around the cell you specified(a 3x3 square). `"vertical"` means 4 cells on both the top and bottom of the cell you specified(a 1x9 vertical line). `"horizontal"` means 4 cells on both the left and right of the cell you specified(a 9x1 horizontal line). `blastType` should be either `"attack"` or `"defense"`. `"attack"` takes 1 second and 30 energy and make all the cells you choose(excluding your specified cell) empty(no owners).
-Also `"attack"` needs to be used on the cell that you own. `"defense"` takes 2 second and 50 energy and makes all the cells you choose(including your specified cell) that owned by you refresh(like you just occupy them).
+* `Blast(x,y,direction,blastType)` is a multi attack/defense skill you can use if you have enough energy. `direction` should be either `"square"` or `"vertical"` or `"horizontal"`. `direction` defines how the multi operation will be take effect. `"square"` means around the cell you specified(a 3x3 square). `"vertical"` means 4 cells on both the top and bottom of the cell you specified(a 1x9 vertical line). `"horizontal"` means 4 cells on both the left and right of the cell you specified(a 9x1 horizontal line). `blastType` should be either `"attack"` or `"defense"`. `"attack"` takes 1 second and 30 energy and make all the cells you choose(excluding your specified cell and the cell that's already owned by you) empty(no owners).
+Also `"attack"` needs to be used on the cell that you own. `"defense"` takes 2 second and 40 energy and makes all the cells you choose(including your specified cell) that owned by you refresh(like you just occupy them).
 You can apply this skill to any cell you want but it will only refresh your cells in the range.

 ### You also have the following data in `Game`: